Understanding Critical Difference

 Critical Difference: A Definition

-A Critical Difference is the amount of difference in a neighbourhood’s EDI vulnerability rate that is large enough to be considered significant for a particular number of children.
-Statistically significant change most likely represents a real shift in a neighborhood’s EDI vulnerability rate rather than a change influenced by measurement issues.
+A Critical Difference is the amount of change over time in a neighbourhood’s EDI vulnerability rate that is large enough to be considered meaningful.
+By meaningful, we mean worthy of further discussion and exploration.
+We use statistical significance as a minimum requirement for identifying change as meaningful, as this reflects a high likelihood of a real shift in the vulnerability rate rather than a change due to measurement or sampling issues.

-Uncertainty in EDI vulnerability rates is also related to population size.
-Uncertainty gets smaller as the number of children in an area gets larger.
-As seen in the power curve graph below, vulnerability rates for large populations are more precise (critical difference values are lower) than for smaller populations.
+Both of these sources of uncertainty in EDI vulnerability rates are affected by the number of children in the population (e.g.,neighbourhood, school district).
+For statistical reasons, uncertainty inevitably gets smaller as the population size gets larger.
+As seen in the power curve graph below, vulnerability rates for larger populations are more precise (i.e., critical difference values are lower) than for smaller populations.

 How Critical Difference Is Derived